Which valuation method gives the highest valuation?

 Comparable companies and LBO are both on the lower end

 This question is part of your valuation questions in an Investment Banking interview.
+When I was going through the interview process, this question came up multiple times—especially at firms that focus heavily on M&A or private equity.
+It’s less about reciting a fixed answer and more about showing that you understand the mechanics and trade-offs behind each valuation method.
 When answering this question, you would try to elaborate on the different factors driving the valuation levels of the respective valuation methods.
 It’s less about having the order correct.
+In most cases, you’re expected to explain the rationale behind the valuation differences and apply them flexibly to real scenarios.
 In reality, the order changes all the time.

 This is the rough order and the rationale:

 Comparable transaction analysis – In general, comparable transactions > comparable companies.
 Comparable transactions include the premium paid in a competitive bidding process and should yield the highest valuation in theory.
-If comparable transactions are too old, they may also have lower valuation levels due to differences in inflation and general macroeconomic outlook compared to today
+If comparable transactions are too old, they may also have lower valuation levels due to differences in inflation and general macroeconomic outlook compared to today.
+In practice, I’ve seen comps that looked high at first but turned out misleading because the macro backdrop had changed

-DCF – Valuation levels of a DCF are heavily driven by the underlying business plan and assumptions regarding WACC and terminal value.
+DCF – Valuation levels of a DCF are heavily driven by the underlying business plan, potential synergies and assumptions regarding WACC and terminal value.
 So, there are a lot of levers to drive up the valuation here.
-Most of the time, it’s a very ambitious business plan of the management team going forward
+Most of the time, it’s a very ambitious business plan of the management team with lots of synergies for the future.
+Shifts in the cost of capital are also a major driver of why DCF valuations expand or compress

 Comparable company analysis – Can have a higher valuation if one of your peers is blown out of proportion.
 If this happens, the peer group is up for debate.
 How comparable is this peer company?
 Do the margins and growth outlook match?
 Did something exceptional happen that year?
 If that peer company is not comparable, you will exclude it, bringing the valuation back down again.
-In other words, chances are relatively low for a comparable company analysis to yield the highest valuation unless the peer group does not match the target company
+In other words, chances are relatively low for a comparable company analysis to yield the highest valuation unless the peer group does not match the target company.
+This comes up frequently when compiling comps on the job.
+Sometimes a comparable company would trade at 40x EBITDA due to a one-off year.
+The right move was to exclude it, given that the 40x is widely out of range of your other peers.
+Mentioning that rationale in an interview shows you’re not just repeating multiples—you’re thinking critically about peer selection.
+Differences in peer selection and market conditions often explain why valuation methods can diverge.
+And keep in mind that EV/EBITDA und EV/EBIT are usually calculated on a cash-free and debt-free getting you to the Enterprise Value

 Answering this question should take you around 2-3 minutes in an actual interview situation.